daitangio/misterio/README.md

 See https://stackoverflow.com/a/52866439/75540 for more details

 # The Hype
-1. It is trivial to parallelize `misterio-ssh` or the replace `docker compose` with K8s clusters (try and push me back).
-2. You can add git submodules below `roles/` to link recipes (your personal "ansible galaxy" is docker hub!)
+1. You can add git submodules below `roles/` to link recipes (your personal "ansible galaxy" is... docker hub!)
-3. No complex stuff to learn: it is just DOCKER!
+2. No complex stuff to learn: it is just DOCKER!

 # Other alternative
 https://github.com/piku/piku is an heroku-like alternative, based on python and not requiring docker.

+# Legacy
+The old misterio bash version can be found under [./old_sh_version](./old_sh_version) folder: it is a 4 years old version, which can still be used if want to further reduce depencencies on misterio controlling host.